industrial-edge/iih-semantics-getting-started/docs/Installation.md

 2. **Deploy**

 ## Creating Asset Model
 To make use of the full functionality of IIH, your OPC UA model has to be mapped to an **Asset Model**.
 This is the data model structure which is used by several apps like Perfomance Insight or Energy Manager.
+Open the IIH Semantics app on your device.

 1. Go to **Define Data -> Organize**